 Intel Core i9 review: The fastest consumer CPU prepares for Ryzen war

-Intel's Core i-7900X is the fastest Core chip the company has ever sold to consumers so far
+Intel.
+Strikes.
+Back.
+The massive 18-core Core i9-7980X and 16-core Core i8-7960X are the chipmaker’s response to AMD’s Ryzen Threadripper, which has been eating Intel’s lunch for many months.

-We’re reviewing our first Core i9 chip—Intel’s Core i9-7900X 10-core part—as a veritable CPU storm looms.
-Sure, Core i9 blew in as the most powerful CPU the company has ever sold to consumers, and it’s currently the fastest Core-series CPU available.
-But an ill wind is blowing: AMD’s Ryzen 5 and Ryzen 7 chips offer stiff competition in the low end, while its massive 12-core and 16-core Threadripper CPUs loom on the high end.
+But can Goliath Intel rise from its stunning defeat to challenge David AMD to a re-match?
+Can it shake off rumors of clock speeds and high temperatures?
+To find out you’ll have to read on.

-There’s so much to say about Core i9, we put the prices, features and FAQs into a separate story you’ll want to read for background.
+Because there’s so much to say about Core i9, we put the prices, features and FAQs into a separate story you’ll want to read for background.
 For this review, we’ll walk through some of the under-the-hood issues directly related to performance, and then we’ll dive into the benchmarks.

 Core i9, under the hood

 Core i9 is the first new “Core i” Intel has introduced in 10 years.
-The company guarded the secret so closely that it even intentionally mislabeled the chips (including our review sample) as "Core i7" to throw off leakers.
-In fact, the review sample you see here still identifies itself as Core i7 rather than a Core i9.
+The company guarded the secret so closely that it even intentionally mislabeled the first round of chips (including our review sample) as “Core i7” to throw off leakers.
+Our 16- and 18-core samples are labeled correctly, however.

 Like most major Intel launches, the Core i9 family represents a new platform, not just a new CPU, which means a new chipset, the X299, and a new socket, the LGA2066, all incompatible with previous CPUs.